Collierville, Tennessee: Housing

 The average value of housing in Collierville, TN in 2017 was estimated to be $286,700, whereas market listings in 2021 estimate a value of approximately $433,000 following a steep increase in housing prices.

 Education

 Of residents 25 years of age and older, 96% have a high school diploma or higher, 51.8% have a bachelor's degree or higher, and 18.2% have a graduate or professional degree.
 Of current students, 95.6% attend public schools and 4.4% attend private schools.
 Public schools have been under the jurisdiction of Collierville Schools since 2014, before which Collierville was served by Shelby County Schools until an August 2012 vote that passed with 10,615 (87%) votes to 1,519 (13%) laid the foundation for an independent district.
 Private schools include St. George's Independent School, the Goddard School, Central Learning Center, Collierville Methodist Preschool, and Incarnation Catholic School.
-In higher education, the University of Memphis has a Collierville branch located on Poplar Avenue.
+In higher education, the University of Memphis formerly had a Collierville branch located on Poplar Avenue.